-STV4282B - International Energy Politics
+STV4282B – The Politics of Global Energy

 Schedule, syllabus and examination date

-- Improve their understanding of the geopolitics of energy security.
+- comprehend the geopolitics of energy security.

-- Better understand the format and complexities of the challenges involved in governing an effective transition towards sustainable energy systems.
+- understand the format and complexities of the challenges involved in governing an effective transition towards sustainable energy systems.

-For incoming students: All Master's courses in Political Science must be registered manually by the Department, they will not appear in Studentweb.
+All Master's courses in Political Science must be registered manually by the Department, they will not appear in Studentweb.
 Contact your international coordinator at UiO.

 Recommended previous knowledge